urfdvw/circuitpython-online-ide-1/README.md

 - [Enter] send command(s)
 - [Shift-Enter] newline
     - The shortcut of send and newline can be swapped in settings.

-### Use IDE offline
-*This project is under rapid development.
-The Offline version should only be used when the internet connection is unstable.
-Please use the online version whenever possible to get the leatest feature.*

-1. Visit the [Release Page](https://github.com/urfdvw/CircuitPython-online-IDE/releases) of this project, and open the version with lable `latest`.
-2. Download the zip file named `CircuitPython.Online.IDE.v***` (not source code)
-3. Decompress the file
-4. Open the `index.html` file in the folder to use
-5. Check `readme.md` for help

 ## Planned Features
 - 中文界面和中文帮助